Sorry, you need to enable JavaScript to visit this website.

 Landscape

-Our Net Zero Roadmap shows that nearly two-thirds of our greenhouse gas emissions come from agriculture, so addressing these is essential for achieving our objectives.
+Our Net Zero Roadmap (pdf, 16Mb) shows that nearly two-thirds of our greenhouse gas emissions come from agriculture, so addressing these is essential for achieving our objectives.

 Title

-Key ingredients sourced from farmers adopting regenerative agricultural practices
+Key ingredients sourced from farmers adopting regenerative agriculture practices in 2025*

 Subtitle